lawalker4/readme-generator/utils/README.md

   # <Your-Project-Title>

   ## Description
   This application has been created to help coders create a great README.
-They have to answer a few questions and there README has been generated.
+They have to answer a few questions and their README has been generated.

   ---

   ## Table of Contents (Optional)
-  #About, # Installation, #License, #Author
+  Installation, Usage, Credits, License

   If your README is long, add a table of contents to make it easy for users to find what they need.